 But this is the worst possible outcome, because it is exactly the lack of clarity which will cause maximum doubt about Mike as a teacher in general, and prompt people to abandon the book.

-It is relatively easy for someone like me to separate Mike’s discussion on freedom and foreknowledge from his discussion on linguistics and comparative mythology: I have the knowledge required to parse the arguments and to recognize that one deals with philosophical theology—where Mike lacks competence—and the other deals with something else entirely—where Mike has a great deal of competence.
+It’s relatively easy for someone like me to separate Mike’s discussion on freedom and foreknowledge from his discussion on linguistics and comparative mythology: I have decent familiarity with both, and can recognize that one deals with philosophical theology—where Mike lacks competence—and the other deals with something else entirely—where Mike has a great deal of competence.
 But typical Reformed readers are not as equipped for this task, and so the distinction is blurry to them.
 Their uncertainty about the one creates an overarching doubt that extends to the other.

-The reason I add this lengthy preface is not merely to justify my critique, but because in the official Lexham Faithlife forums where Mike discusses Unseen Realm, one of his defenders states that the whole purpose of these chapters is to “disarm” Calvinists in order for Mike to be able to advance his main thesis.
-So I think it’s really important to have a Calvinist “on the ground” relay his own experience:
+I add this lengthy preface not merely to justify my critique, but because in the official Lexham Press forums where Mike discusses Unseen Realm, one of his defenders states that the whole purpose of these chapters is to “disarm” Calvinists in order for Mike to be able to advance his main thesis.
+If so, it’s important to have a Calvinist “on the ground” relay his own experience:

-This chapter achieves the opposite of its stated goal.
+This chapter achieves the opposite of this stated goal.

 I can’t see the need for such a disarming in the first place; Calvinists like me will have no problem with Mike’s central arguments; Calvinists of the dogmatically confessional variety will reject them and his argument about predestination anyway.
 So this entire part of the book seems completely counterproductive to Mike’s aim, as I understand it.